<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=429271514207517&amp;ev=PageView&amp;noscript=1">

 Solar Investment Tax Credit (ITC)

-A federal-level "dollar-for-dollar reduction in the income taxes that a person or company claiming the credit would otherwise pay the federal government.
+A federal-level "dollar-for-dollar" reduction in the income taxes that a person or company claiming the credit would otherwise pay the federal government.
 The ITC is based on the amount of investment in solar property.
-Thus, both the commercial and residential ITC are credits equal to 26 percent of the basis that is invested in eligible property that have projects that began in 2021 and 2022.
-It drops to 22 percent in 2023 and drops to 10% after that.
+Thus, both the commercial and residential ITC are credits equal to 26 percent of the basis that is invested in eligible property that has projects that began in 2021 and 2022.

 A solar module or panel the fully assembled device that converts sunlight into electricity.
 It is made up of solar cells, which are connected together and mounted on a frame to form a single unit.
 The modules can be installed individually or as a large array.